Equivalence Classes in $S_n$ for Three Families of Pattern-Replacement Relations: Replacement Partitions Using Cyclic Shifts

-\begin{lem} In the case of $c>\frac{n}{2}$ where $n$ is odd, there is a bijection between hit-huggers in $S_n$ ending in $n$ and $2 \times (n-c-1)$ Young tableaux.
+\begin{lem} Let $n$ be odd and $c>\frac{n}{2}$.
+There is a bijection between hit-huggers in $S_n$ ending in $n$ and $2 \times (n-c-1)$ Young tableaux.
 The parity of the Latin reading word (the word obtained by reading the entries of a Young tableau from left to right like a paragraph) of a $2 \times (n-c-1)$ Young tableau is the same as that of its corresponding hit-hugger in $S_n$. \end{lem}

+\begin{proof} Let $a$ be an arbitrary hit-hugger ending with $n$.
+We have The last $c$ letters of $a$ strictly increase from left to right since $a_n = n$ is the largest letter, so